Substance Abuse and Addiction Treatment Resources in Weymouth

 Established in 1622 as Wassagusset, the city of Weymouth finds pride in being the oldest town in the commonwealth.
 It was renamed Weymouth in 1635 after the arrival of 100 settlers from its namesake coastal town in England.
 The town has served as an agricultural and fishing community for almost two centuries before evolving into a textile hub.
 Weymouth is one of the fastest growing areas in the state, primarily an inviting residential coastal suburb south of Boston.
 The city offers convenient proximity to the highways and city, attracting many businesses and families.

 Weymouth residents, just like those in other communities in the country, are faced with the problem of substance dependency.
 A good number of people within the community have developed dependencies on substances such as meth, cocaine, heroin and prescription opiates.
 Most of those struggling with substance dependency cite stigma as their main hindrance to reaching out.
-Fortunately, there’s help in Weymouth as recovery centers such as The Recovery Village are here to reverse the drug situation in the country through their national network of drug rehab facilities.
-If you or a loved one is faced with addiction problems, do not hesitate to contact us today to get the necessary help.
+If you or a loved one is faced with addiction problems, do not hesitate to get help today.

 You’re not alone in this struggle.